syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows grouping by ignoring case sensitivity.
+The following screenshot shows the output when grouping by ignoring case sensitivity.

 ![](SfListView_images/SfListView-CaseSensitivity.png)